In order to provide full fail-safe broadcasting, the following configuration models are available:

 One Cinegy Air Client and One Playout Server

-The given configuration model is used in the workflow when the Cinegy Playout instance and the Cinegy Air client are installed on the different machines.
+The given configuration model is used in the workflow when the Cinegy Playout instance and the Cinegy Air client are installed on different machines.

 The following diagram represents this configuration: